What does Friedrich Merz's 'Whatever it takes' mean for bonds?

 Fiscal and monetary policy

-- China also continues to regularly support its flagging economy through new policy decisions.
+- China continues to regularly support its flagging economy through new policy decisions.

 Bond markets